nushell/nushell.github.io/book/commands/kill.md

  -  `...rest`: rest of processes to kill
  -  `--force`: forcefully kill the process
  -  `--quiet`: won't print anything to the console
- -  `--signal {int}`: signal decimal number to be sent instead of the default 15 (unsupported on Windows)

 ## Examples